 Oslo Airport is a short 20-minute train ride from central Oslo, making it a great airport to use when travelling to Norway.
-The airport is well connected to cities across Europe and handles close to 20 million passengers annually.
+The airport is well connected to cities across Europe and handles some 32 million passengers annually.

 Oslo Airport is easy to navigate around as it has just one terminal with two tiers attached.
 There is a range of restaurants and shopping options at the airport, but some of them can be quite pricey for those travelling on a budget.
 Spending a few extra hours at the airport is easy as there are plenty of things to do.
 Of particular interest is the public art on display.